LudvigOD/my-own-react/README.md

 ## Problems I faced 🚧
 * I hade som import problems.
-* After I switched from directly setting and getting values, from my global folder, to using get and set functions I forgot to make my variables in the global folder private and that caused some conflicts.
+* After I switched from directly setting and getting variables, from my global folder, to using get and set functions I forgot to make my variables in the global folder private and that caused some conflicts.